KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 2. Give tips when you are stuck.
 3. Check if the bug with non-visible check marker is in your code or Katacoda.
 (Probably Katacoda, since it has a lot of problems.)

-*Note* I noticed another bug where you can check every box in the last question and it will accept it.
+**Note:** I noticed another bug where you can check every box in the last question and it will accept it.

 ## Step 2
 I like your easter egg, it is cute and makes the tutorial more colourful.
 I also think it was cool that you could run your project in Katacoda, I did not know you could get access to localhost like that in Katacoda.
 Very nice.